Psychiatrist vs Psychologist: Difference Between a Psychologist and a Psychiatrist?

 It’s not just the educational background of psychiatrists and psychologists that’s different.
 Their areas of focus and specialisation, the conditions they treat and the types of treatments they offer also vary considerably.
 The table below highlights some key differences between psychologists and psychiatrists.

-We've covered Types of Psychologist and How can psychologist help with mental health?
+We've covered Types of Psychologists and How can psychologist help with mental health.

 When Medication Might Be Necessary